MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/sales-marketing/sales-order-template-mapping-direct-two-ways.md

 ---

-# Synchronize sales order headers and lines directly between Sales and Finance and Operations
+# Two-way syncing sales order headers and lines directly between Sales and Finance and Operations

 [!include[banner](../includes/banner.md)]

-The topic discusses the templates and underlying tasks that are used to synchronize sales order headers and lines directly between Microsoft Dynamics 365 for Sales and Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.
+The topic discusses the templates and underlying tasks that are used to run two-way synchronization of sales order headers and lines directly between Microsoft Dynamics 365 for Sales and Microsoft Dynamics 365 for Finance and Operations, Enterprise edition.

 ## Template and tasks

+To access the available templates, open [PowerApps Admin Center](https://preview.admin.powerapps.com/dataintegration).
+Select **Projects**, and then, in the upper-right corner, select **New project** to select public templates.

-The following templates and underlying tasks are used to synchronize sales order headers and lines directly between Finance and Operations and Sales:
+The following templates and underlying tasks are used to run two-way synchronization of sales order headers and lines directly between Sales and Finance and Operations:

 - **Name of template in Data integration**